Celebrate delicious autumn produce with inspirational ingredient pairings and recipe ideas from 26 Grains author, Alex Hely-Hutchinson.

 Autumn is the perfect time for mushrooms.
 As the climate grows muggy and cool, we start to see a variety of mushrooms bloom.
 Mushrooms are rich and satisfying without being overwhelming.
-I often crave them when I'm tired and like to cook them with rice; mushrooms risotto or sticky black rice create, delicious and warming.
+I often crave them when I’m tired and like to cook them with rice into a mushroom risotto or sticky black rice recipe, delicious and warming.

 Pears and Barley